 - Basil – ability to increase blood circulation which helps to stimulate hair growth.
 Its antiseptic and anti-inflammatory properties make a great face cleansing agent.

 For culinary use, basil infused oil is delicious on salad or drizzle over crusty bread.
 Also, use it as marinade, condiments or substitute for herbs when cooking.

 - Peppermint – great for massaging into occasional sore muscles.
 Also, for easing headaches and prevent dental problems.

-Peppermint infused olive oil can be whisked into vinaigrette or drizzled on steamed vegetables.
+Peppermint infused olive oil can be whisked into a vinaigrette or drizzled on steamed vegetables.